Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Are you really?" she hesitantly asked.

 "Really what?"
 Ljörn asked.
+He knew what she was talking about, but still asked; he was reluctant to answer.

 "Emm... well..." she said, trailing off at his question.

-Ljörn stayed silent, reluctant to answer her.
-He glanced at her.
-"What's your name?" he asked, trying to change the subject.
+Ljörn stayed silent, not answering her anyway.
+Then he glanced at her.
+"What's your name?" he quietly asked, trying to change the subject.

 "I'm Rúna," she said.